MolBIFFM/diana/README.md

 ---

-CORUM protein complex, Gene Ontology term and Reactome pathway enrichment of separate communities can be assessed.
+CORUM protein complex, Gene Ontology term and Reactome pathway enrichment by separate communities can be assessed.
 The proteins considered can be restricted, based on ranges of associated mass spectrometric measurements, either by a union or intersection of specified subsets of proteins from the protein-protein interaction network.

-To assess the distribution of mass spectrometry measurements, these are either categorized to measure the communities' enrichment of proteins which exhibit measurements exceeding a specified absolute or relative threshold.
+To assess the distribution of mass spectrometry measurements across communities, these can be categorized to measure the enrichment of proteins exceeding a specified absolute or relative threshold.

-Alternatively, the distribution of measurements inside separate communities can be compared with the remaining network, with respect to either individual proteins or modification sites.
+Alternatively, the distribution of measurements within separate communities can be compared with the remaining network.

-A community is exported if it is rendered significant with respect to any of the specified tests.
+A community is exported if is significant according to any of the specified tests.

 ```json
 [